 Here are some tips creating sustainable self-care habits:

 - Start small and celebrate wins: small daily habits can become life-changing behaviours over time.
-The change can be small (5-minutes of yoga, breathing, walking, journaling or meditation per day) but the important thing is to stick to your new habit for at least two weeks, so that it just becomes part of your daily routine.
+The change can be small (5-minutes of yoga, breathing, walking, journaling or meditation per day).
+But the important thing is to stick to your new habit for at least two weeks, so that it just becomes part of your daily routine.

 - Assign a time for self-care: be realistic about when you’re actually going to take a moment for yourself, and to be clear in your mind when it will be.
 Otherwise, it’s so easy to cruise straight through the day and forget all about it.
-You might find a good moment is when you get up, have lunch, or just after the children are in bed.
+You might find a good moment is when you get up, or just after the children are in bed.

 - Use visual prompts: Make your new self-care habit really obvious!
 You can use visual prompts such as pictures, objects or notes-to-self around the house, to remind you to do what you set out to do.
 Make a list of yoga poses that you can do quickly, or simply right BREATHE on a post-it-note on your kettle!